-Now that we know how to apply science to study the natural world let’s attempt to apply the above methods to a Data Science problem and see how far we can go.
+Now that we know how to apply science to study the natural world, let’s attempt to apply this methodology of data science for business problems and see how far we can go.

 Let’s take universal problem of every CEO - i.e. boosting sales.
 Now, let’s review an existing solution and apply the above methods to see if they fit.

 Boosting Sales using Machine Learning, written by Per Harald Borgen, is the article we will refer to.
 The article covers two important concepts in Machine Learning: Natural Language Processing (NLP), Prediction, and applying concepts from learning data science with Python.

-- Draw Conclusion - Just like experimenting in the natural world, here too you approve or disprove the hypothesis, based on the results.
+Just like experimenting in the natural world, you can also approve or disprove the hypothesis, based on the results here.
 If the model can maintain good accuracy then it proves the hypothesis.
 If not, it disapproves and it is back to the drawing boards.
 Solving a Data Science problem is very similar to how a scientist would undertake a scientific inquiry.
 To some extent the techniques used for processing and analysing data are the same in both cases.
 The IT world is slowly moving from a ‘programming’ culture to a ‘learning’ culture.
 And the learning is not just for humans but machines too.
 Machines have evolved from simple transistors and capacitors to learning and eventually to thinking.
 In the future, machines will have intelligence to develop collective intelligence.
 Like, very similar to how human beings have evolved through learning over thousands of years.

 Humans and machines can collaborate to solve complex unsolved mysteries like the origin of life and origin of the universe.
 This is the promise of the ‘SCIENCE’ in Data Science.